 You just can’t take it anymore.
-The exhaustion, the bleary eyes, the waking-up-more-times-each-night-than-you-thought-humanly-possible…you’ve had it!
-“Enough is enough!” you’ve said to yourself.
+The exhaustion, the bleary eyes, the waking-up-more-times-each-night-than-you-thought-humanly-possible… “Enough is enough!” you’ve said to yourself.
 It’s time to take action.
 It’s time to reclaim your nights.
 It is time to start sleep training!

 This, readers, is the point at which many parents first visit The Baby Sleep Site.
 They’re beyond exhausted.
 They know their babies are waking more frequently than is necessary, but they just don’t know how to make the night-waking stop.
 However, they also know that if something doesn’t change soon, “death by sleep deprivation” is going to become a real possibility!

 Our solutions for these parents?
 Sleep training.
-We’ve written a ton on this subject — from free guides to blog articles — and we’ve created a consultation system to help clients through the sleep training process.
-So we’re not going to go into the ins-and-outs of how to sleep train in this article.
+We’ve written a ton on this subject, from free guides, to blog articles, to one-on-one sleep support packages.
+We’re not going to go into the ins-and-outs of how to sleep train in this article.

 Instead, we’re going to focus on 5 things parents should do BEFORE they start sleep training.
-We believe strongly that having a plan can take you far on the road to success; with that in mind, let’s talk over 5 steps to take before you start sleep training.
+We believe strongly that having a plan can take you far on the road to success.
+With that in mind, let’s talk over 5 things to do before you start sleep training.

 Sleep Training: 5 Things To Do BEFORE You Start

 Catch up on sleep.
 (This means everyone!)